 The information about fertility treatment comes from the Human Fertilisation and Embryology Authority who have kept a register of all fertility treatment in the UK since 1991.
 This contains details of the patients treated, their diagnoses, the type of treatment that they have received, pregnancies and births.
-Further information on the data that the HFEA hold, and how it is used and safeguarded can be found here.
+Further information on the data that the HFEA hold, and how it is used and safeguarded can be found on the HFEA website.

 Box 2: Data about health held by the CPRD

 The main dataset comes from Clinical Practice Research Datalink (CPRD) GOLD dataset.
-General Practices (doctors’ surgeries) have been selected across the UK, and within these practices information collected by the GP is available for research.
+General Practices (doctors' surgeries) have been selected across the UK, and within these practices information collected by the GP is available for research.
 The CPRD GOLD started in 1987 and now covers around 8% of the UK population.
 The information that is collected includes details of consultations, diagnoses, referrals, prescriptions and immunisations.
 Information about hospital admissions is also available for the people who are included in the CPRD GOLD dataset.
-Further details on the data that the CPRD hold, and how it is used can be accessed here.
+Further details on the data that the CPRD hold, and how it is used can be found on the CPRD website.

 Box 3: Further details of consent

 The research team at the University of Oxford will not have access to your personal identifiable information, such as name, date of birth or NHS number.
 This means that we cannot identify individuals in the dataset.
 As such, we cannot tell you if your information is included, and we cannot send your information, amend or remove your information.
 However, if your data is included on the HFEA register there is an ‘opt-out window’, which means you can contact the HFEA and ask to change your consent to research.
 If your clinic has ceased operations since your treatment, you can contact the HFEA firstname.lastname@example.org.
 If you wish to be removed from future research using your HFEA data, or data collected by the GP practice you can do so.
 Instructions are below:

 Box 4: Special permissions to use these data in research ('the legal basis')